Efficient use of Teradata Recursive Queries

 );

-To better understand how recursive queries work on Teradata, I prepared a common problem we want to solve: Finding the shortest paths in a graph.
+To better understand recursive queries on Teradata, I created a problem to tackle: determining the shortest paths in a graph.

 Shortest Path – The Recursive Solution